 Part 1 – Understanding and defining the challenge of sexual abuse (Kieran McCartan)

 The reasons why people commit sexual offences are wide and varied, which is problematic for policy and practice as it means that there is not a straightforward, simple solution.
-This talk will focus on research and practice into the etiology of sexual offending, the motivations, and what this means for prevention and rehabilitation.
+This talk will focus on research and practice into the ethology of sexual offending, the motivations, and what this means for prevention and rehabilitation.

 Part 2 – Online Child Sexual Exploitation (Hannah Lena Merdian)